 - a.
-In addition to a wholesale distributor, third party logistics provider, or manufacturer, a pharmacy may distribute naloxone via invoice to: - i.
-Designated health care providers providing services in a hospital emergency department and emergency medical services personnel, as that term is defined in § 32.1-111.1; - ii.
-Designated law enforcement officers, firefighters, employees of the Department of Corrections designated as probation and parole officers or as correctional officers as defined in § 53.1-1, and employees of regional jails, employees of the Department of Forensic Science, employees of the Office of the Chief Medical Examiner, employees of the Department of General Services Division of Consolidated Laboratory Services, school nurses, local health department employees that are assigned to a public school pursuant to an agreement between the local health department and the school board, and other school board employees or individuals contracted by a school board to provide school health services who have successfully completed a training program; or - iii.
-Persons who are acting on behalf of an organization that provides services to individuals at risk of experiencing an opioid overdose or training in the administration of naloxone for overdose reversal and who are authorized to dispense naloxone pursuant to §54.1-3408 (Y).
+In addition to a wholesale distributor, third party logistics provider, or manufacturer, a pharmacy may distribute naloxone or nalmefene via invoice to: - i.
+Designated health care providers providing services in a hospital emergency department and emergency medical services personnel, as that term is defined in § 32.1-111.1; or - ii.
+Designated law enforcement officers, firefighters, employees of the Department of Corrections designated as probation and parole officers or as correctional officers as defined in § 53.1-1, and employees of regional jails, employees of the Department of Forensic Science, employees of the Office of the Chief Medical Examiner, employees of the Department of General Services Division of Consolidated Laboratory Services, school nurses, local health department employees that are assigned to a public school pursuant to an agreement between the local health department and the school board, and other school board employees or individuals contracted by a school board to provide school health services who have successfully completed a training program. - b.
+In addition to wholesale distributors, third-party logistics providers, or manufacturers, a pharmacy may distribute naloxone via invoice to persons who are acting on behalf of an organization that provides services to individuals at risk of experiencing an opioid overdose or training in the administration of naloxone for overdose reversal and who are authorized to dispense naloxone pursuant to §54.1-3408 (Y).
 Examples of such an organization may include non-profit entities, a community service board, or behavioral health authority.
 Such organization is not required to obtain a controlled substances registration (CSR) from the Board of Pharmacy if only dispensing intranasal or autoinjector formulations.
 If dispensing injectable formulations, along with hypodermic needles and syringes, then the organization must first obtain a CSR and the person dispensing such items shall first obtain authorization from the Department of Behavioral Health and Developmental Services to train individuals on the proper administration of naloxone by and proper disposal of a hypodermic needle or syringe.

-It is recommended that the wholesale distributor, third party logistics provider, manufacturer, or pharmacy distributing naloxone first obtain confirmation from the entity that designated persons have completed any required training and that the entity has obtained a standing order, if necessary.
+It is recommended that the wholesale distributor, third party logistics provider, manufacturer, or pharmacy distributing naloxone or nalmefene first obtain confirmation from the entity that designated persons have completed any required training and that the entity has obtained a standing order, if necessary.